lemonrock/cordial/README.md

 		* Use rust crate `librsvg`
 	* Raster Images
 		* Generate images suitable for Google VR View
-	* Favicon
-		* Quick request library: `reqwest = "0.4"`
-		* Svg2Png, then go from there, really.
-Multiple outputs.
-		* Is ICO still needed in 2017?
 	* HTML
 		* Spellchecking using [languagetool](https://www.languagetool.org/)
 		* Make sure there is at least 300 words of content on every page.